kinolag/movie_db/README.md

 ### Notes / Improvements

-Some simple tests are included but coverage needs to be expanded yet.
+Some simple tests are included (using Vitest and React Testing Library).

 Initial support for pagination is also there.